In Asylums (1961) Goffman analyzes the inner workings of total institutions

 Goffman studied everyday life in the old-time mental hospital

-A blurb on the back on the back cover of the 1961 Penguin Books softcover edition of Asylums (1961) outlines the outcome Goffman’s research project:
+A blurb on the back cover of the 1961 Penguin Books softcover edition of Asylums (1961) outlines the outcome of Goffman’s research project:

 “Are asylums genuine havens of rest from the pressures of society, or can they create even more crippling tensions in those already disturbed?
 How do mental patients adjust to their new life?
 And are their adjustments so very different from the reactions of members of other total institutions such as army camps, monasteries, prisons and boarding schools?

 “These four controversial essays explore the various types of closed community, all of which seek to mould their inmates to some socially approved purpose.
 In this survey, which is now a landmark study, the author was more concerned to interpret the experience of the patients than to justify the system that contains them.